makrai/notes/parada-cabaleiro18-EmoFilm.md

 * hE multilingual databases suitable for such a study are missing
   * no agreement on the most suitable emotional model (in the contxt of percep)
 * we present EmoFilm, a new multilingual emotional speech corpus
-  * 1115 English, Spanish, and Italian emotional utterances extracted from 43 films and 207 speakers
+  * 1115 English, Spanish, and Italian emotional utterances from 43 films and 207 speakers
 * eval: within-culture categorical vs dimensional perceptual evaluation, employing 225 native Italian listeners, who evaluated the Italian section